ArchiveBox/docs/Configuration.md

 ---
 #### `TEMPLATES_DIR`
 **Possible Values:** [`$REPO_DIR/archivebox/templates`]/`/path/to/custom/templates`/...
-Path to a directory containing custom index html templates for themeing your archive output.
-Folder at specified path must contain the following files:
+Path to a directory containing custom index html templates for theming your archive output.
+Files found in the folder at the specified path can override any of the defaults in the [`archivebox/themes`](https://github.com/pirate/ArchiveBox/tree/master/archivebox/themes) directory.
+If you've used `django` before, this works exactly the same way that `django` template overrides work (because it uses `django` under the hood).
- - `static/`
- - `index.html`
- - `link_index.html`
- - `index_row.html`

-You can copy the files in `archivebox/templates` into your own directory to start developing a custom theme, then edit `TEMPLATES_DIR` to point to your new custom templates directory.

 *Related options:*
 [`FOOTER_INFO`](#footer_info)